r4v3n-k/r4v3n-k.github.io/_pages/resume.md

 ##### Nov 2019 - Dec 2019

-- Re-designed the suggested neural network, in which accuracy for training MNIST increased from 97% to 99% by being added pooling layer, dropout, CNN.
+- Re-designed the suggested neural network, in which accuracy for training MNIST increased from 97% to 99% by adding a pooling layer, dropout, and CNN.

 #### [**Implementing Multi-layer Perceptron with C++**, Univ. of Seoul — _Personal_](https://github.com/ke2ek/CourseProjects/tree/master/2019-2nd-Term-basicAI/03)

 ##### Sept 2019 - Oct 2019

-- Developed a simple machine learning program that trains the stuff like xor gate and donut shape graph and shows error rate per iteration in graph, and the relation of input and output linearly in 2 dimension space.
+- Developed a simple machine learning program, which trains the xor gate and donut shape graph, using Qt5.

 #### [**Wi-Fi Monitor Tool**, Korea Information Technology Research Institute — _Personal_](https://github.com/ke2ek/BoB-7th/tree/master/stage-3/my_airodump)

 ##### Jan 2019 - Feb 2019

 - Developed an wireless network scan program with Qt5 by referring to the open source 'airodump-ng' that has CLI interface.
-- It shows connected stations grouped by an access point at a glance in the GUI interface, which grows less visual inconvenience than the existing tool.
+- It shows connected stations grouped by an access point at a glance in the GUI interface, which becomes less visual inconvenient than the existing tool.

 #### [**Precise Analysis of an Attacker's Behavior using Offensive Research**, Korea Information Technology Research Institute — _Group (6 people)_](https://github.com/ke2ek/BoB-7th/tree/master/stage-2/MonkeySpanner)

 ##### Sept 2018 - Dec 2018

-- Developed a tool that shows meaningful artifacts by parsing windows artifacts and guessing traces of hacking.
+- Developed a tool, which shows meaningful artifacts by parsing windows artifacts and guessing traces of hacking, using pyqt5 and various open-source parsers.
-- Also they were sorted by time, and artifacts, incident indicators selected based on the research conducted together, are classified in a specific color.
+- They are sorted by time.
+Artifacts, that is incident indicators selected based on the research conducted together, are classified by a specific color.
-- Using pyqt5 and various open-source parser with python.

 ### SKILLS

-- **C++** : Developable
-- **Python** : Developable
+- C++ : Intermediate
+- Python :Intermediate
-- **Java** : Developable
+- Java : Intermediate
-- **Docker** : have even used Swarm. but not proficient.
+- Docker :Experience in  Swarm.
+Intermediate
-- **AWS** : have even used EC2, Route 53. but not proficient.
+- AWS : Experience in  EC2, Route 53.
+Intermediate